Wednesday Is Indigo Blue: Reception

-In interviews related to the book Cytowic has discussed the evolutionary purpose synesthesia, whether it is an adaptive product of natural selection or is more like a kind of spandrel.
+In interviews related to the book Cytowic has discussed the evolutionary purpose of synesthesia, whether it is an adaptive product of natural selection or is more like a kind of spandrel.
 In Cytowic's responses he has mentioned the relationship between synesthesia and creativity suggesting that because synesthesia is associated with creativity it is adaptive.
 In his interview with Jonah Lehrer he maintained that this is one of the reasons why its prevalence, estimated at one in twenty-three people, is so high.
-Cytowic also suggested synesthesia could be expressed in non-sensory parts of the brain (e.g. memory, planning and moral reasoning) increasing creativity in related to those subjects as well.
-Conversely the increased communication could be expressed even more diffusely in the brain resulting in a generalized talent for connecting apparently unrelated topics.
+Cytowic also suggested synesthesia could be expressed in non-sensory parts of the brain (e.g. memory, planning and moral reasoning) increasing creativity in relation to those subjects as well.
+Conversely, the increased communication could be expressed even more diffusely in the brain, resulting in a generalized talent for connecting apparently unrelated topics.

 In an interview with Seed Magazine Eagleman explained further that the genes responsible for the increased communication in synesthetes may also be present in non-synesthetes, but there would be additional difficulties researching this phenomenon as there would be no perceptual correlates allowing researches to identify such people.
 He added that he is researching spot thought to be related to Grapheme-color synesthesia on chromosome sixteen.

 In her review of the book, New Scientist columnist Lize Else described Cytowic as a pioneer in synesthesia research.
 She used a phrase from the authors to explain the correlation between synesthesia and creativity, namely that synesthesia eases the process of making "metaphoric cross-connections" between different areas in the brain.